Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

 	library HelloWorld

-For instance, the library may include the definition of the error codes as given below defined using standard ``let x = y in expr`` construct.
+In our example, the library will include the definition of the error codes as given below defined using standard ``let x = y in expr`` construct.

 .. code-block:: ocaml

 	let not_owner_code  = Int32 1
 	let set_hello_code  = Int32 2

-The library may also include utlity functions for instance the function ``one_msg`` function that creates a list with one entry of type ``Message`` as given below:
+The library may also include utility functions, for instance, the function ``one_msg`` that creates a list with one entry of type ``Message`` as given
+below:

 .. code-block:: ocaml